rmzetti/hover-exec/README.md

 `firefox <h1>Hello world!</h1>` linux firefox with some html \
 `chrome <script>location.href= 'https://whatamigoingtodonow.net/'</script>`  wsl chrome with href

-There are many more one-liner examples in the READMORE: `edit %h/READMORE#one-liners`.
+There are many more one-liner examples in the readmore: `edit %h/test/readmore#one-liners`.

 ### Quickmath examples